ajaykarthikr/pymultienv/README.md

-# typedenv
+# newenvreader
-A python library to read environment variables with type support
+A python library to read environment variables with typing support.